Aerial perspective: In art

 In art, especially painting, aerial perspective or atmospheric perspective refers to the technique of creating an illusion of depth by depicting distant objects as paler, less detailed, and usually bluer than near objects.
-This technique was introduced in painting by Leonardo da Vinci to portray what was observed in nature and evident in his interest in optics.
+This technique has a long history in visual art, appearing in ancient Roman frescoes such as those in the Villa of Livia and early Chinese landscape painting such as Eight Views of Xiaoxiang by Dong Yuan.

 The technique allows a painter to capture the effect that atmosphere has on the appearance of an object as viewed from a distance.
 As the distance between an object and a viewer increases, the contrast between the object and its background decreases, and the contrast of any markings or details within the object also decreases.
 The colours of the object also become less saturated and shift towards the colour of the atmosphere, which is bluish when sunlit, but will shift to other colours under certain conditions (for instance, reddish around sunrise and sunset or saturated during fog).

 (One caution: in common speech, the words perspective and viewpoint tend to be used interchangeably; however, in art, aerial perspective does not imply an aerial viewpoint, such as that forming the basis of the aerial landscape genre.
 The example by Frans Koppelaar pictured here shows the difference.
 This landscape is a good example of aerial perspective; however, it is not an aerial landscape, since apparently, the observer is standing on the ground.)
 As such, the term atmospheric perspective can be understood to better describe how properties of the scene's atmosphere affect the appearance of an object as it moves further from the viewer.